enkodellc/blazorboilerplate/README.md

 We'd greatly appreciate any contribution you make.
 I am very open to updates and features, though most feature requests will be depending on how much community support for it is.

+## Completed

+ - Basic Login / User Creation
+ - Admin Theme using Material Design / MatBlazor - Free to use.
+ - Log Files

 ## Road map

-- Add Database for better data storage.
+- Add SQL Database for better data storage.
 - Breadcrumbs.
 - Forgot Password Functionality.
 - Setting management UI.
 - User, role, permission and organization unit management UI.
 - Real time chat and notification system.
 Slack Communication clone?
+- Blog or other real world functionality.
 - Audit log report UI.

 ## License